 Found in line nine are the words ‘my Sun one’ (my Godly son) his ‘creation’ the reason Elizabeth (The Queen) is found “Stealing unseen to west”, to the spa city of Bath – with her three month old “disgrace” H.W.

 This destination; the western city of ‘Bath’ Elizabeth arrived at with the infant Wriothesley in tow, precisely three months after she first “fell a-doting” on the occasion this beautiful cupid child Wriothesley was “first created”.
-This day, 21st August 1574 the buntings were out in the spa city of Bath, a city Shake-speare mentions four times in the pair of epigrams attached to the end of his sonnet sequence (S.153) & (S.154).
+On the 21st August 1574 the buntings were out in the spa city of Bath, a city Shakespeare mentions four times in the pair of epigrams attached to the end of his sonnet sequence (S.153) & (S.154).

 These epigrams represent the historical narrative of the occasion, when Elizabeth “The fairest votary” in a cold valley fountain of that ground, metaphorically baptised her “little Love-God” who subsequently began to gild with his ‘bright eye’ whatever lay in his path: